ruby-marks/ruby-marks/README.md

     apt-get install imagemagick libmagickcore-dev libmagickwand-dev

-Note that if you try to install this gem in Ubuntu, then error can happened:
+Note that if you try to install this gem in Ubuntu, this error could happen:

     Can't install RMagick 2.13.1.
 Can't find Magick-config in ...